-Back to Contents Pag Duck to Contents 1 ug

-Foundation Apprenticeship Creative & Digital Media (Currently under review to run in 2022) 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in the Creative Industries, particularly in Television, Film Industry , Media and Audio Visual Year 1 - NPA in Creative and Digital Media: Technologies, Processes and Practices Year 2 - 4x Units from Diploma in Creative Digital Media & Media Project Achieved or working towards National 5 Maths and National 5 English Gain direct employment at entry level in the Creative Industries Gain accelerated entry onto a Modern Apprenticeship in the Creative and Media sectors Progress onto a Graduate Apprenticeship Progress to College - Direct access to a variety of HNC/D courses in Media, Television and Radio Progress to University - FA is recognised as partial entry criteria for degrees in media related subjects Tuesday and Thursday afternoons 2 years Sighthill Campus In Year 1 pupils will complete a National Progression Award in Creative and Digital Media (SCQF level 6) at College attending 2 afternoons per week.
-In year 2 pupils will spend around 10 hours per week (Tuesday and Thursday afternoons, some Friday afternoon attendance might be required) attending college and undertaking an extended workplacement with an employer to complete four units of the Diploma in Creative and Digital Media (SCQF level 7) and a media project.
+Back to Con tents Page Back to Contents Page Digital Media Editing NPA National Progression Award SENIOR PHASE PUPILS This course will allow pupils to develop technical skills in the creation and editing of digital media but also recognise the importance of planning and design.
+Pupils will also have the opportunity to follow a development lifecycle from planning through to design and then on to creation and editing.
+It will also enable pupils to experience a contemporary technological subject and gain skills that can be used in future employment.
+Digital Media Editing Practice Digital Media: Audio Editing Digital Media: Video Editing Digital Media: Still Images Editing Minimum 3 passes at SCQF Level 4.
+Applicants should be able to demonstrate a keen interest in video production and practical camera work that demonstrates creative potential.
+Applicants will be required to submit a completed personal statement highlighting suitability for the course as part of the application process.
+FA Creative & Digital Media FA Creative & Digital Media with Graphic Design NC Audio Media FT Tuesday and Thursday afternoons 1 Year Sighthill Campus Foundation Apprentices p Creative & Digital Media Foundation Apprenticeship S5 PUPILS ONLYSuitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in the Creative Industries, particularly in Television, Film Industry , Media and Audio Visual Year 1 - NPA in Creative and Digital Media: Technologies, Processes and PracticesYear 2 - 4x Units from Diploma in Creative Digital Media & Media Project Achieved or working towards National 5 Maths and National 5 English.Applicants will be required to submit a completed personal statement that highlights suitability for the course as part of the application process. • Gain direct employment at entry level in the Creative Industries• Gain accelerated entry onto a Modern Apprenticeship in the Creative and Media sectors• Progress onto a Graduate Apprenticeship • Progress to College - Direct access to a variety of HNC/D courses in Media, Television and Radio • Progress to University - FA is recognised as partial entry criteria for degrees in media related subjects Tuesday and Thursday afternoons 2 Years Sighthill Campus In Year 1 pupils will complete a National Progression Award in Creative and Digital Media (SCQF level 6) at College attending 2 afternoons per week.
+In year 2 pupils will spend around 10 hours per week (Tuesday and Thursday afternoons, some Friday afternoon attendance might be required) attending college and undertaking an extended work placement with an employer to complete four units of the Diploma in Creative and Digital Media (SCQF level 7) and a media project.